Sierra Nevada Backpacking

 All of the items listed below are required and It is extremely important to the success and safety of your course that you bring them all.
 Weather conditions can vary dramatically and you must be prepared!

 The items noted with a * can be provided at no cost by IAG/CAG as noted and are subject to availability.
 You must notify us no later than 7 days before your trip of any gear you require from us.
-Please use our Gear Request Form to advise us of any gear you require from us.
+Please answer the Gear Request Question in your reservation terminal to advise us of any gear you require from us.

 On the left are the items you will need and on the right are some examples and recommendations from our guides.
 The recommended items represent some of the best gear and clothing in each category that we use ourselves, but you may find other items that will also be appropriate.

 Any questions give us a call at: 877-686-2546